tulasiram58827/deepform/README.md

 - The tokenized data (the .parquet files) are prepared for model training by running (if using docker) `make data/doc_index.parquet` or simply (if using poetry) `python -m deepform.data.add_features data/3_year_manifest.csv`.
 This script adds a column to the token file for each of the five target types.
 This column is used to store the match percentage (for each token) between that token and the target in question.
 Some targets are more than one token in length so in these cases, this new column contains the likelihood that each token is a member of the target token string.
 This script also computes other relevant features such as whether the token is a date or a dollar amount which are fed into the model as additional features.
 - Having created the three-year manifest, having downloaded the token files and having run `make data/doc_index.parquet`, the model is ready to train.

+N.B.
+As it is written currently, the model only trains on the one thousand documents of 2020 data.

 ## How the model works